veliovgroup/jazeee-meteor-spiderable/README.md

 will fail.

 ## Notes

+This is a branch of the standard meteor spiderable, with some merged code from ongoworks:spiderable.
+Primarily, this lengthens the timeout to 30 seconds and size limit to 10MB.
+In addition, it attempts to deal with the /dev/stdin bug, which seems to break phantom on some servers.

+In addition, it waits for Iron Router to complete routing.
+You will need to set Meteor.isRouteComplete to true in order to publish.

 If you deploy your application with `meteor bundle`, you must install `phantomjs` ([http://phantomjs.org](http://phantomjs.org/)) somewhere in your